13 MIN READ

 To move forward, you need to reframe your situation, so that you don't view yourself as a victim or think of your job loss as "the end of the world."
-Switching your focus from the job that you just lost to the job that you want to have, and adopting an upbeat, forward-looking mindset, will be crucial to your success in making a fresh start.
+Switching your focus from the job that you just lost to the one that you want to have, and by adopting an upbeat, forward-looking mindset, will be crucial for making a fresh start.

 6. Consider Your Goals

 If the prospect of returning to the same sector appeals to you, think about why you lost your job in the first place.
-Are there industry trends that could affect your future job security?
-Try to avoid anything that might put you back in the same situation a few years down the line.
+It may be hard to predict what will happen next in your industry (and in the economy in general), but do your best to resist moves that might put you back in the same situation a few years down the line.

-If, however, you like the idea of transitioning to a new career, try doing a self-assessment to match your skills, values, interests, and personality to new career paths.
+If you like the idea of switching to a new career, try doing a self-assessment to match your skills, values, interests, and personality to new career paths.

-Knowing where you want to be is one thing.
+Knowing where you want to be in your career is one thing.
 Working out how you'll get there is quite another.
 So, you need a job search strategy.

-A job search strategy involves analyzing your strengths and weaknesses , working out what skills and expertise you'll need to move into a new role, and reconnecting with your network of friends, associates and former colleagues.
-Our article on Developing a Career Strategy takes you through these steps, and more.
+This involves analyzing your strengths and weaknesses, working out what skills and expertise you need to move into a new role, and connecting with the people who can help you to move forward.
+Our article, Developing a Career Strategy, takes you through these steps, and more.

-Next, turn your attention to improving your interview skills and fully researching positions that you apply for, so that you make a great first impression when you go for an interview.
+Next, turn your attention to improving your Interview Skills.
+Fully research any positions you apply for, so that you make a great first impression if you go to interview.

-When you're looking for vacancies, cast your net wide and keep an open mind.
-Scour job search engine sites, local newspapers, business-based social media networks, company websites, employment agencies, and networking pages.
+Cast your net wide and keep an open mind.
+Scour job sites, local newspapers, business-based social media networks, company websites, employment agencies, and networking pages.

-Extending your search beyond your target profession may open up opportunities in related fields that you may not have initially considered, such as public relations, if your previous field was journalism.
+Extending your search beyond your target profession may open up opportunities in related fields that you may not have initially considered – such as public relations, if your previous role was in journalism, for example.